tagohd/mono/Characters/Luke Campbell/Luke Campbell.md

 >[!idea]
->Or maybe he's just [[LukeVISION (TM)|colorblind]] and grabs the [[chocolate orange]] by mistake?
+>Or maybe he's just [[LukeVISION (TM)]] and grabs the [[chocolate orange]] by mistake?
 But once he realizes it's not actually THE ORB, he still wants to eat it.
 Maybe this can be a recurring thing throughout the story, and it also ties into Luke hiding the fact that he's a dogboy.
 (Maybe deople (dog-people) are discriminated against for some reason?)
 Pretty much everyone knows that deople (dog-people) are colorblind, but not everyone knows that Luke is a dogboy.
 (And maybe Luke is so much of an idiot that he's not even aware he's colorblind.)

+## LukeVISION (TM)
+As a dogboy, Luke suffers from protanopia, or red-green colorblindness.
+Among other things, this causes him to mistake [[CURSED AL'S CURSED ORB]] for an ordinary [[chocolate orange]].
+I mean, it's also because he's an idiot, but being colorblind isn't doing him any favors either.
+(A Legendary Artifact has some distinct vibes it gives off that Luke totally failed to pick up on.)

+This isn't directly revealed to the player (unless they're also colorblind, I guess).
+Like, the game is still colored normally.
+They just have to figure out that Luke is colorblind when he's told to pick up a blood-red ORB and grabs something orange instead.

+We can use [this site](https://www.color-blindness.com/coblis-color-blindness-simulator/) to simulate how Luke might see an object.
+(Put the pictures in the relevant article, not this one.)

 ## Lucas Progresso